Keeping Electronics Safe When Not in Use

 Declutter Your Electronics

-If you cannot find a way to repair your electronics, do not throw them in the trash or destroy them.
-Instead, you can sell them at garage sales or online markets , or consider giving them to charitable organizations.
+If you are unable to repair your electronics or find a way to make them functional again, it’s important not to simply throw them in the trash or destroy them.
+Instead, you can explore other options such as selling them at garage sales or online markets.
+Additionally, consider donating them to charitable organizations that may be able to make use of them.

 Clean Your Devices